 Test all new chickens

 If there’s nothing wrong with them, you can introduce them to your flock.
 In addition, only buy chickens from reliable places.
-Stay updated as regards laws about the shipment of chickens into your locality too.
+Stay updated on laws about the shipment of chickens into your locality too.
 Check the background of the place the chickens are brought from before you accept them.

 While foraging helps keep your chickens in the best state of health, it shouldn’t be too much.
 Don’t allow your chickens to forage into places you can’t supervise.
 They may come in contact with affected wild birds or surfaces already contaminated by these birds.

-You can make an enclosure big enough for your chickens to forage without stepping on each other’s toes but small enough for you to supervise closely.
+You can make an enclosure big enough for your chickens to forage without crowding, but small enough for you to supervise closely.
 Provide everything your birds may need in the enclosure so they won’t be tempted to go outside.

 Avian influenza is a disease that naturally occurs in birds.
-It is caused by a virus that has different strains and mutates as it pleases.
+It is caused by a virus that has different strains and can mutate frequently.
 The best way to treat Avian Influenza is to prevent it, as death is often the only option if your chickens get infected.
 You can also vaccinate your chickens against it too.